-Tip – I use jars of garlic paste which I get from the world food aisle of the supermarket – they’re cheaper than the same from the spice section and seem to contain much more actual garlic instead of fillers and oil.
+- I use jars of garlic paste which I get from the world food aisle of the supermarket – they’re cheaper than the same from the spice section and seem to contain much more actual garlic instead of fillers and oil.
 You could of course mash up a large clove of fresh garlic here but I’m lazy so I have jars.
 I do find I create less food waste this way.

-Drain the warm peas and put into a food processor or blender – a food processor is preferable.
+Drain the warmed peas and put into a food processor or blender – a food processor is preferable.

 Blitz until fairly smooth – it won’t ever go smooth smooth because of the skins but stop at the texture you prefer.

-Add the 100g light cream cheese and blitz again until combined.
+Add the 100g Light Soft Cream Cheese and blitz again until combined.

 Divide the mix into 4 freezer bags, remove the air and seal.
 Leave to cool then pop in the freezer flattened to maximise space.

 Place a frozen portion on a thin plate and microwave for few minutes – I sometimes break the bulk of the contents up with my fingers while still in the bag to speed things up.

 Alternatively, empty the contents into a saucepan and warm through.

 Let me know what you think in the comments!